eciggaar/devops-workshop/openshift/5-Scaling.md

     0.270 [33]    |
    ```

    None of the requests took much longer than a quarter of a second.
-Thats because one pod is always started and can take the initial brunt of the requests.
+That's because one pod is always started and can take the first so many requests.

-**This concludes the main part of the Knative workshop.**
+**This concludes the part 1 of the DevOps workshop.**

-The IBM Cloud documentation of Knative has a collection of [useful Knative Serving settings](https://cloud.ibm.com/docs/containers?topic=containers-serverless-apps-knative#knative-service-settings), including:

-* Scaling based on CPU or number of requests
-* Changing default container port
-* Creating private (cluster internal) only services
-etc.

----

-__Continue with the last part [Create a reactive Java application using Quarkus](9-ReactiveQuarkus.md)__